ministryofjustice/opg-paper-identity/README.md

 After cloning the repo, you will need to install the php dependencies in the api and front services before building the application.
 1. `cd` into `service-api` and run `composer install`.
 2. `cd` into `service-front` and run `composer install`.
-3. build and start the applicationby running `make build up`.
+3. build and start the application by running `make build up`.
 4. the service will then be available on `http://localhost:8080`.

 ## Entrypoint